haggy/Ajaxy-Websockets/README.md

     * __string__ method - The request type (GET, POST, etc)
     * __object__ data - (optional) The data to be passed with the request
   * __function__ callback - Exectued when the response is received

+## Roadmap

+* Add good error handling
+* Promises!
+* Add various methods to request/response classes that are available in Express req/response